bariserkus/essential_setup/linux_setup/README.md

 ## Gnome Tweak Tools

+A utility tool to configure Gnome desktop and such.

 `$ sudo apt install gnome-tweak-tool`

 `$ gnome-tweaks`

+Note that you can activate already-installed extentions from here.

+## Gnome Shell Extensions

+Small add-ons for Gnome to make it more practical and efficient.

+There are several ways to install extensions:

+1. Install a minimal set of extentions
+2. Install the extension using `apt`
+3. Install the extension using a web browser
+4. Download and install manually

+### 1. Install a minimal set of extensions

+`sudo apt install gnome-shell-extensions`

+### 2. Install the extension using `apt`

 Search for Gnome Shell Extensions

-`$ apt search gnome-shell-extension
+`$ apt search gnome-shell-extension-??????`

 Install an extension

 `$ sudo apt install gnome-shell-extension-??????`

+### 3. Install the extension using a web browser

-Or Alternatively, you can install the extensions from Gnome Extentions web site using a web browser plugin:
+You can install the extensions from Gnome Extentions web site using a web browser plugin:

 <https://extensions.gnome.org/>

+- first install the plugin
+- then install the connector: `sudo apt install chrome-gnome-shell`
+- install the extension from the web site of that extension

+### 4. Download and install manually

+Please see related web pages...

+Please see <https://itsfoss.com/gnome-shell-extensions/> for more info.

+## Gnome Shell Extension Manager

+A tool to manage Gnome shell extensions.

+`sudo apt install gnome-shell-extension-prefs`

+`gnome-extensions-app`

 ## System Monitor

-A tool to observe the system resources on the taskbar visually.
+A Gnome shell extension to observe the system resources on the taskbar visually.

-* Go to Gnome Tweak Tools
-* Go to Extensions
-* Go to System-Monitor and turn it on.

-Alternatively, you can install it from the Gnome Extension web site:
+Install it from the web page:

 <https://extensions.gnome.org/extension/120/system-monitor/>

-Note: Not sure if the Gnome Extension web site one is the official one.

 ## Alacarte